actionml/cluster-setup/single-driver-machine.md

  - First remember that we will be setting up only one machine so where you see references to more than one, ignore the other machines.
  - Use the Driver Machine's DNS name for setup but never "localhost".
 This is so it will be easier to scale later.
- - Do not use `/etc/hosts` to add names for the Driver Machine, us the internal AWS DNS name in all config.
+ - Do not use `/etc/hosts` to add names for the Driver Machine, use the internal AWS DNS name in all configs.
  - For some not well understood reason you must use localhost to point HBase's Zookeeper to the Driver Machine when not in a cluster.
 So in `/usr/local/hbase/conf/hbase-site.xml` use the following:

 		<configuration>